Cornelia Metella: Cultural references

 Cornelia Metella is a focus of Lucan's Civil War, which treats her as Pompey's partner in war and travel.

 Cornelia appears in George Frideric Handel's 1724 opera Giulio Cesare in Egitto ("Julius Caesar in Egypt"), where she pleads with Caesar to spare her husband; he is about to grant her plea, but Pompey was already killed by the Egyptians.
 She is the title and main character in Robert Garnier's play Cornélie and its English language adaptation Cornelia by Thomas Kyd.

 In the first season of the TV series Rome, broadcast in 2005, Cornelia is portrayed by actress Anna Patrick.
-Unlike the historic Cornelia, this portrayal sees her as middle aged, and as having two children probably from her first marriage, not with Pompey.
+Unlike the historic Cornelia, this portrayal sees her as middle aged.